 Pay: Yes, we pay for all published work.
 The rate for personal essays starts at $300, and can go up from there if it’s really epic, if it includes reporting, etc.

-Pitches vs. Submissions: I prefer completed submissions.
-I will look at a pitch, but will usually need to see a draft on spec before committing to publishing a piece, even if I love your idea.
+Pitches vs. Submissions: We require completed submissions for personal essays.
 This is not because I enjoy making writers do extra work, but because so much of a personal essay is about tone and execution, and there’s no way to know ahead of time if it will work — especially if I’ve never worked with you before.

 If you’ve read all of this, hopefully you have a pretty good idea of whether that story you’re kicking around would be a good fit or not.
-If it belongs on my list of best Narratively memoir stories ever please submit it here.
+If it belongs on my list of best Narratively memoir stories ever, email a detailed pitch or completed draft to lilly @ narrative (dot) ly.
+(Important: Include “Narratively” in the subject line.)

 Want to see more stories I love, and hear about it when I’m looking for something specific?
 Follow me on Twitter: @lillydancyger